GitLab integration overview

 If you are new to CircleCI, you may wish to get started with our Hello world example, or take a look at some of our sample configurations that demonstrate different types of workflows.
 The Configuring CircleCI page is a full reference to the keys used in a .circleci/config.yml file. |

-When you connect a repo with your CircleCI project, behind the scenes, CircleCI is registering a webhook within your GitLab repository.
+When you connect a repository with your CircleCI project, behind the scenes, CircleCI is registering a webhook within your GitLab repository.
 You may verify this once you have successfully created the project by navigating to your repository’s Settings > Webhooks page.

 The following limits are currently in place for GitLab integrations: